 Until recently, if you wanted to buy the best quality steak you were severely limited by where you lived.

 Luckily we are now spoilt for choice, with a range of specialty butcher shops delivering restaurant-quality steak online.

-Even if you live in a small city, these online butchers deliver steak to your door anywhere in the continental United States.
+Even if you live in a small town, these online butchers deliver steak to your door anywhere in the continental United States.

 We’ve rounded up the best mail order steak companies in the country for buying steak (and a range of other meats) online.